 INTRODUCTION

-NAFLD is defined as the presence of > 5% hepatic steatosis in the absence of significant alcohol consumption or other liver disease-induced steatosis.
+Non-alcoholic fatty liver disease (NAFLD) is defined as the presence of > 5% hepatic steatosis in the absence of significant alcohol consumption or other liver disease-induced steatosis.
 This is one of the most important causes of liver disease worldwide and will likely emerge as the leading cause of end-stage liver disease in the coming decades.
 The epidemiology and demographic characteristics of NAFLD vary from country to country, correlating with the prevalence of obesity and risk factors for metabolic comorbidities.
 The global prevalence of NAFLD is currently estimated to be 29.1%, with more than 240 million individuals in China.
 NAFLD and its complications inflict a heavy financial burden on the global health system, patients, and their families.
 Thus, it is critical to conduct more research on NAFLD pathogenesis to inform the development of new prevention or treatment strategies[1,2].

 As a result of fat accumulation, insulin resistance, and oxidative stress, a subgroup (approximately 20%-30%) of NAFLD, a relatively benign condition, can develop into non-alcoholic steatohepatitis (NASH) within three years.
 This is defined as the presence of hepatic steatosis with evidence of hepatocyte damage accompanied by inflammation and regeneration, that can progress into liver fibrosis, cirrhosis, and hepatocellular carcinoma[3,4].
 Chronic hepatocyte death often occurs during NASH, and liver regeneration is a common way to restore normal liver structure characterized by phenotypic fidelity of hepatocytes and/or cholangiocytes.
 There are two primary mechanisms of liver regeneration.
 Under physiological conditions, liver parenchymal cells are repaired by the division of adjacent resting hepatocytes.
 During chronic liver diseases, such as NASH, liver regeneration capacity is impaired, activating the alternate regenerative pathway and resulting in ductular reaction (DR).
 Under these circumstances, macrophages, hepatic stellate cells (HSCs), and the extracellular matrix (ECM) act together to form the inflammatory micro-environment, releasing inflammatory and pro-fibrotic factors and promoting type I collagen deposition.
 When this occurs, hepatocytes, cholangiocytes, and hepatic progenitor cells (HPCs) in the Hering duct around the portal vein become activated, resulting in DR and eventually leading to liver fibrosis.
 HPC expansion is shown to occur in NAFLD patients and is strongly correlated with DR[5,6].
 This is a common phenomenon during NASH, affecting the stage of fibrosis and disease progression and prognosis[7,8].
 In this study, the signaling pathways and the roles of DR during NASH are explored to better understand the pathogenesis of this disease and provide potential treatment strategies to improve NASH outcomes.